Don’t Be Data Rich but Information Poor- Business Intelligence for Manufacturing

 Author contributor: E Tech Group Director, Manufacturing Intelligence & Advanced Services Pradeep Paul

-Reviewing the right side of Table 1, analytics can provide even more complex insights for predicting behavior such as knowing the conditions that will produce the particular fault.
+Reviewing the Diagnostic, Predictive and Prescriptive columns in Table 1, we see analytics can provide even more complex insights for predicting behavior such as knowing the conditions that will produce the particular fault.
 It can also be used to formulate prescriptive solutions – knowing how to avoid the fault.

 Table 1: Types of analytics for optimizing manufacturing operations